arnsteio/Met-OpenStack-2019/README.md

 ## Course content:
 1. [Background](01-intro.pdf)
 2. [Initial GUI login, and making a server](02-makingServer.md)
-  * Log in, get API password
+  * Log in, get API password # Other process here I think)
   * Set up SSH keys
   * Add SSH keys to OpenStack
+  * Make network and router
   * Add security groups to OpenStack
   * Make a server
 3. [Let's log in on our machine!](03-initialLogin.md)